South Africa Silver Linings in times of COVID-19

 South Africa Nature Grounds the Heart, Spirit, and Soul

-I believe it was that chance of danger, that unpredictability, that feeling of being in the epicentre of nature’s core that had such a profound effect on our sense of being.
-Traveling has brought us new experiences, different perspectives, increased knowledge of other cultures – but this.
+I believe it was that chance of danger, that unpredictability, that feeling of being in the epicenter of nature’s core that had such a profound effect on our sense of being.
+Traveling has brought us new experiences, different perspectives, and increased knowledge of other cultures – but this.
 This awakened a consciousness not experienced before.

-Perhaps it awakens memories buried deep in our DNA, perhaps it is the raw manifestation of the need to survive.
+Perhaps it awakens memories buried deep in our DNA; perhaps it is the raw manifestation of the need to survive.
 I don’t know how it happens.
 I just know that being in nature – and being among those wild animals felt like a grounding of heart, spirit and soul.
 A feeling of coming home – even though miles from home.

-Read about how to take brag worthy safari photos with these safari photography tips!
+Read about how to take brag-worthy safari photos with these safari photography tips!

-Change and Hope in the Time of COVID19
+Change and Hope in the Time of COVID-19

-It was easy for us to find our silver linings, and the bush camp experience was one edged with gold and platinum.
+It was easy for us to find our silver linings, and the bush camp experience was one-edged with gold and platinum.
 But now, as the world still reels from this pandemic, it’s more important than ever for us all to find them.
 That tiny voice of change is getting louder, and hope is being found beneath the rubble.

 Vaccines are coming, and while travel may still take a while to emerge from its forced cocoon, I believe that when it does, we will view it with fresh eyes.
 There is a world of wonder and silver linings to be discovered.

-There are lessons we can learn, and the changes, as a result of Covid can enhance our journey.
+There are lessons we can learn, and the changes, as a result of COVID can enhance our journey.

-Our plans have been scuppered but the silver linings shine through.
+Our plans have been scuppered, but the silver linings shine through.

-Meet the Authors: Shelley and Lars of Lifejourney4two, sold up everything in Australia to embark on a travel adventure, back in 2017.
-Their planned one year of travel has become an open-ended journey, as they continue to road trip around the world sharing their travel stories, inspiration, road trip itineraries and off the beaten path destinations.
-They combine their travel and photography passions to create a high-quality travel blog encouraging readers to ‘Make one day – day one’
+Meet the Authors: Shelley and Lars of Lifejourney4two sold up everything in Australia to embark on a travel adventure back in 2017.
+Their planned one-year of travel has become an open-ended journey as they continue to road trip around the world, sharing their travel stories, inspiration, road trip itineraries, and off-the-beaten-path destinations.
+They combine their travel and photography passions to create a high-quality travel blog encouraging readers to ‘Make one day – day one.’

-Lifejourney4two.com | Facebook | Instagram |Twitter | LinkedIn
+Lifejourney4two.com | Facebook | Instagram | Twitter | LinkedIn